Daveralphy/pia_project-energy-analysis/video_link.md

 # Video Presentation

-This is a 3-minute video presentation, covering:
+This 3-minute video presentation covers:
-* The business problem and its impact.
+* An introduction to the business value of energy demand forecasting.
-* A technical walkthrough of the pipeline architecture and a live demo.
+* A live demonstration of the interactive dashboard, showcasing its self-sufficient configuration and data refresh capabilities.
-* Key results and insights from the dashboard.
+* A technical overview of the automated data pipeline architecture, from data fetching to processing.
-* Reflections on AI collaboration and lessons learned.
+* A walkthrough of the key analytical insights and visualizations available in the dashboard after the data is updated.

 [![Project Video Presentation](http://img.youtube.com/vi/S03I_Vgl9Bs/0.jpg)](https://www.youtube.com/watch?v=S03I_Vgl9Bs "Project Video Presentation")